jenciso/notes/OPENSHIFT_INSTALL_v3.11.md

 ### Creating templates in kvm

-Create a template with RedHat 7.6 and 2 HD's
+Create a RedHat 7.6 template using 2 disks

 ```
 - 50GB to operating system (/dev/xvda)